 I spoke with a Christian parent recently who described a discussion with their believing teen about the Bible’s prohibition of homosexual behaviour as sin.
 Sadly, the teen’s response was one that I’m finding more and more common among Christian youth today.

-“Shouldn’t people have the right to be who they are.”
+“Shouldn’t people have the right to be who they are?”

-As our culture drinks deeper and deeper from the waters of individual rights, identity politics and the complete erasure of sex and gender distinctions, more and more Christian parents face challenges like this one from their own kids, echoing the social justice concerns of their generation.
+As our culture drinks deeper and deeper from the waters of individual rights, identity politics, and the complete erasure of sex and gender distinctions, more and more Christian parents face challenges like this one from their own kids.
+These echo the social justice concerns of their generation.

-“It is critically important to examine the assumptions within a question.”
-(C. S. Lewis)
+It is critically important to examine the assumptions within a question.

-The response then needs to address the assumptions they hold, not the question itself.
-To do that we need to learn the art of asking good questions.
+The response, then, needs to address the assumptions they hold, not the question itself.
+To do that, we need to learn the art of asking good questions.